ycheng22/Projects/README.md

   - Scraping PDB data with python, the output is usefull to my research.

 - [Game: Alien_Invasion](https://github.com/ycheng22/Game_Alien_Invasion)
-  - This is a project from the book: "Eric Matthes - Python Crash Course_2ed".
+  - This is a hands-on project from the book: "Eric Matthes - Python Crash Course_2ed".